Step-by-Step APT Guide for NIRCam and MIRI Coronagraphy of the Beta Pictoris Debris Disk

 See also: MIRI Coronagraphic Imaging APT Template, APT Target Acquisition

-For your own tracking purposes, it is recommended you include the ETC workbook and calculation ID number in the Acq ETC Wkbk Calc ID field so the TA SNR calculations can be verified by Instrument Scientists during technical reviews after the proposal is accepted.
-In this example, we do not include an ETC workbook ID number in the provided APT file since a unique ID number is generated when an example workbook is added to a user's list of workbooks.
+For your own tracking purposes, it is recommended you include the ETC workbook and calculation ID number in the Acq ETC Wkbk Calc ID field so the TA SNR calculations can be verified by instrument scientists during technical reviews after the proposal is accepted.
+This example does not include an ETC workbook ID number in the provided APT file since a unique ID number is generated when an example workbook is added to a user's list of workbooks.

-1 According to our previous work in the CVT, our chosen orientations for the MIRI coronagraphic observations place the disk midplane in quadrants 2 and 4, therefore we chose to perform the initial TA in Quadrant 1.
+1 According to previous work in the CVT, the chosen orientations for the MIRI coronagraphic observations place the disk midplane in quadrants 2 and 4; therefore choose to perform the initial TA in Quadrant 1.

 NIRCam Coronagraphic Imaging Observations